Axia-Tech/AXIA-wiki/docs/learn/learn-treasury.md

 If the Treasury ends a budget period without spending all of its funds, it suffers a burn of a percentage of its funds -- thereby causing deflationary pressure.
-{{ axiasolar: This percentage is currently at 1% on AXIASolar. :axiasolar }} {{ axialunar: This percentage is currently 0.2% on AXIALunar, with the amount currently going to [Society](https://lunar.wiki.axiacoin.network/docs/maintain-guides-society-axialunar) rather than being burned. :axialunar }}
+{{ axiasolar: This percentage is currently at 1% on AXIACoin. :axiasolar }} {{ axialunar: This percentage is currently 0.2% on AXIALunar, with the amount currently going to [Society](https://lunar.wiki.axiacoin.network/docs/maintain-guides-society-axialunar) rather than being burned. :axialunar }}